Patient education: Mitral regurgitation (Beyond the Basics)

 LIVING WITH SIGNIFICANT MITRAL REGURGITATION

-Monitoring over time — People with trivial or mild MR do not require routine monitoring of their condition.
-People with significant (moderate to severe) mitral regurgitation should have routine monitoring to determine if and when treatment is needed .
-The frequency of monitoring depends upon several factors, including the severity of the mitral regurgitation, the size and function of the left ventricle, and the presence of symptoms.
+Monitoring over time — People with mitral regurgitation (MR) should have periodic monitoring to determine if and when treatment is needed [2,3].
+The frequency of repeat echocardiogram depends upon several factors, including the severity of the MR, the size and function of the left ventricle, and the presence of symptoms.

-- People with severe mitral regurgitation are usually seen every 6 to 12 months, or sooner if symptoms develop.
+●People with severe MR are usually seen every 6 to 12 months or sooner if symptoms develop or if the left ventricle size is increasing.

-Your healthcare provider can help to determine if you should exercise or participate in sports if you have one or more of the above .
+Your healthcare provider can help to determine if you should exercise or participate in sports if you have one or more abnormalities of the above (eg, left ventricular enlargement).
+Athletes with MR should receive a yearly physical examination, echocardiogram, and exercise testing to determine what level of activity is safe .

-Presence of atrial fibrillation — People with chronic mitral regurgitation often develop an abnormal heart rhythm called atrial fibrillation (AF).
+Presence of atrial fibrillation — People with chronic MR may develop an abnormal heart rhythm called atrial fibrillation (AF).
 In AF, rapid, chaotic electrical impulses cause the heart to beat irregularly rather than in a coordinated fashion.
-As a result, the patient may sense an irregular pulse.
-AF can reduce the amount of blood being pumped out to the body; this is of particular concern in people with mitral regurgitation because the heart already has a decreased ability to pump blood out.
-In addition, atrial fibrillation increases the risk of experiencing a stroke.
+As a result, the patient may sense an irregular pulse and complain of palpitation.
+AF can reduce the amount of blood being pumped out to the body; this is of particular concern in people with MR because the heart already has a decreased ability to pump blood out.
+In addition, AF increases the risk of experiencing a stroke.

-People with MR who develop atrial fibrillation are usually treated with a medication to prevent blood clots and may be given a treatment to normalize the heart rhythm.
+People with MR who develop AF are usually treated with a medication to prevent blood clots and may be given a treatment to normalize the heart rhythm.
 This is discussed in a separate article.
-(See "Patient information: Atrial fibrillation (Beyond the Basics)".)
+(See "Patient education: Atrial fibrillation (Beyond the Basics)".)

-After the initial treatment of atrial fibrillation, people with mitral regurgitation are often encouraged to have surgical valve repair or replacement before the left atrium enlarges substantially.
-Delaying surgical repair may make it more difficult to reverse atrial fibrillation to a normal heart rhythm.
-In people with mitral regurgitation, chronic atrial fibrillation significantly increases the chance of developing a blood clot (thrombus) that can break off (embolus) and lodge in an artery in the brain (causing a stroke) or somewhere else in the body.
-(See "Patient information: Stroke symptoms and diagnosis (Beyond the Basics)" and "Patient information: Pulmonary embolism (Beyond the Basics)".)
+After the initial treatment of AF, people with MR are often encouraged to have surgical valve repair or replacement before the left atrium enlarges substantially.
+Delaying surgical repair may make it more difficult to reverse AF to a normal heart rhythm.
+In people with MR, chronic AF significantly increases the chance of developing a blood clot (thrombus) that can break off (embolus) and lodge in an artery in the brain (causing a stroke) or somewhere else in the body.
+(See "Patient education: Stroke symptoms and diagnosis (Beyond the Basics)" and "Patient education: Pulmonary embolism (Beyond the Basics)".)

 MITRAL REGURGITATION TREATMENT

-The need for treatment of MR depends upon the presence and severity of symptoms, the cause of the MR, and the presence of other underlying medical conditions.
-People with mild or moderate MR may not require any specific treatment.
+The need for treatment of mitral regurgitation (MR) depends upon the presence and severity of symptoms, the cause of the MR, and the presence of other underlying medical conditions.
+Most people with mild or moderate MR may not require any specific treatment.

-Surgical treatment — Surgery is required only for people with severe mitral regurgitation.
-Guidelines from the American Heart Association and European Society of Cardiology define a person as having severe chronic MR based upon echocardiogram measurements of the heart, heart valves, and blood flow [2,5].
+Surgical treatment — Surgery is required only for people with severe MR. Guidelines from the American Heart Association and European Society of Cardiology define a person as having severe chronic MR based upon echocardiogram measurements of the heart, heart valves, and blood flow [2,3].

 Surgical treatment may include either repair of your own mitral valve or replacement of the valve.
-The choice of procedure depends, at least in part, upon the cause of the mitral regurgitation, the anatomy of your mitral valve, and the performance of the left ventricle.
+The choice of procedure depends, at least in part, upon the cause of the MR, the anatomy of your mitral valve, and the performance of the left ventricle.

 The procedure — Valve repair or replacement surgery is done in an operating room after you are given general anesthesia.
 With the traditional approach, the surgeon makes an incision in the breastbone (sternum), called a median sternotomy, to open the chest and gain access to the heart.
 Other approaches, which do not involve cutting the sternum, are available, although there are fewer data regarding the safety and efficacy of these newer techniques.